spycle/microbot_push/README.md

 In order to use this integration, it is required to have working Bluetooth set up on the device running Home Assistant.
 A [MicroBot Hub](https://www.keymitt.com/products/microbot-hub) is not required for this integration.

-If you have multiple devices of the same type, you need to get the BTLE MAC address of your device to tell your devices apart.
-You can find the address for your device using the following steps:
+If you have multiple MicroBots, you need to know the BTLE MAC address of your device to tell them apart.
+If the MicroBot is currently paired to the Keymitt or MicroBot app and has not been renamed, the first 4 characters of the BTLE MAC address will be referenced.
+For example mibp(d206)

-1. Open the Keymitt app.
-2. Add New Devices -> Push -> OK.
-3. In the Scanning screen the BTLE MAC will be shown as a string of 12 characters.
-4. Write down the BTLE MAC address of your device.

-Please note, device names configured in the MicroBot app are not transferred into Home Assistant.
+Please note, devices cannot remain paired to either app for this integration to function.
+They will be paired to Home Assistant exclusively.

 Before installation the MicroBot Push will need to be in pairing mode.
 To reset; turn it off and on, wait for the LED to blink red, immediately press and hold the button for about 5 seconds until the LED starts blinking red rapidly, and let go.
 The LED should now be blinking blue indicating pairing mode.